bernwang/latte/README.md

 # lidar-annotator
-Lidar annotation tool for instance-level segmentation using ray tracing and bounding boxes.
+Lidar annotation tool using ray tracing and bounding boxes.

 # Usage
 1. Clone the repository